thuld/CrmFetchKit/README.md

 	}
 });
 ````
-Internaly use `FetchAll` the `FetchMore` method and the provided `pagingCookie` to load the pages until all records are loaded.
+Internally uses `FetchAll` the `FetchMore` method and the provided `pagingCookie` to load the pages until all records are loaded.

 **Note:** This method supports only the asynchronous execution.

 ###Assign
-The `Assign` methode allows the modification of the owner of an CRM record.
+The `Assign` method allows the modification of the owner of an CRM record.

 ````javascript
 var contactid = '06569fb8-88d0-4588-bdb8-c20c19e29205',